yangchenyun/trail-map/README.md

 Trail map maintained by Zenhacks
 =========

 The trail maps are originated by [thoughtbot](https://github.com/thoughtbot/trail-map).
-We embraced the concepts they develop for learning different technology.
+We embraced their concepts for learning different technology.
 They said:

 > A few problems make those questions difficult to answer.
 Individuals:
 >